 With the foliage gone from most trees during winter, now is a good time to prune since you can see the bare structure of the tree.

-Look for crossing branches which rub up against each other and remove the smaller branch all the way back to the main trunk.
+Look for crossing branches that rub up against each other and remove the smaller branch all the way back to the main trunk.
 Look for damaged or deformed branches.
 Thinning inner branches allows more light to infiltrate into the tree and for better airflow, especially important for fruit trees.

 Oak Wilt on Oak Trees